 - In November 2015, a jury awarded $1.75 million to a man who began taking Risperdal in 2003 for schizophrenia, who also developed gynecomastia.

 According to a Bloomberg News release, Janssen faces around 5,400 Risperdal cases nationwide (not all related to gynecomastia) and has set up a large reserve to settle lawsuits.

 In addition to Invega and Risperdal, Johnson & Johnson faces massive lawsuits over its talc-based powders, which have been linked to an increased risk of ovarian cancer.

 We Can Help

-At Morgan & Morgan, our attorneys help consumers hold drug companies accountable for their dangerous and defective medications.
+At ClassAction.com, our attorneys help consumers hold drug companies accountable for their dangerous and defective medications.
 We have decades of experience handling these cases and a lengthy track record of getting victims the compensation they deserve.

-Morgan & Morgan has helped more than 200,000 clients win $2 billion in settlements and awards.
+Our attorneys have helped more than 200,000 clients win $5 billion in settlements and awards.
 Importantly, we do not charge a retainer, and only collect a fee if we resolve your case successfully.

-If you have suffered side effects after taking Risperdal, please contact us.
+If you have suffered unforeseen side effects after taking a medication, please contact us.
 Don’t wait; these cases are time-sensitive, and you may be entitled to compensation.